-Winston Y. Chan is of counsel in Gibson, Dunn & Crutcher’s San Francisco office.
-He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, Health Care and Life Sciences, Intellectual Property, and Antitrust and Trade Regulation Practice Groups.
+Winston Y. Chan is Of Counsel in Gibson, Dunn & Crutcher’s San Francisco office.
+He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, Health Care and Life Sciences, and Antitrust and Trade Regulation Practice Groups.
+In 2014, Mr. Chan was named in Law360 as one of just five nationwide “Rising Stars” in White Collar under the age of 40 “whose legal accomplishments belie their age.”

 From 2003 to 2011, Mr. Chan served as an Assistant United States Attorney in the Eastern District of New York, where he investigated and prosecuted a wide range of matters as part of that office’s Business and Securities Fraud Section, including Foreign Corrupt Practices Act violations, hedge fund improprieties, insider trading, accounting fraud, market manipulation, and fraudulent offerings of securities.
 He received the U.S. Attorney’s Excellence in Criminal Litigation Award, as well as commendations from the SEC and FBI, for his successful jury trial conviction of an investment banking executive charged with federal securities fraud in connection with a kickback scheme.
 That case was part of a widespread investigation into the securities lending industry that resulted in over 30 convictions of individuals from more than a dozen investment banks and broker dealers.